rapid-sensemaking-framework/rsf-telegram-bot/README.md

 You will need a [telegram bot](https://core.telegram.org/bots#6-botfather) and its auth token.

 You will need to install `mongodb`.
+The mongo database will persist the IDs of chat threads with users, so that the bot will be able to message with them, even after it restarts.
+This is because the bot can only send messages to users whose chat IDs it already knows, the user having already messaged it.

 Create a `.env` file, and the following environment variables can be set.
 ```